Berengaria of Castile: Queen of Castile

 Circumstances changed suddenly when Henry died on 6 June 1217 after receiving a head wound from a tile which came loose while he was playing with other children at the palace of the bishop of Palencia.
 His guardian, Count Álvaro Núñez de Lara, tried to hide the fact, taking the king's body to the castle of Tariego, although it was inevitable that the news would reach Berengaria.

 Berengaria was aware that her former husband might claim the Kingdom of Castile for himself.
 Therefore, she kept her brother's death secret from Alfonso.
 She wrote to Alfonso asking that their son Ferdinand be sent to visit her, and then declared Ferdinand king on 31 August.
 Her elevation of Ferdinand to kingship has been considered her abdication, but her biographer Miriam Shadis argues that Berengaria did not see it like that and notes that Berengaria continued to rule.
+On the other hand, according to Georges Martin, she abdicated to her son in 1217 and thereafter remained a politically influential queen mother.
+Robert Bartlett mentioned both the view that she was merely a sovereign for a short time in 1217 and the view that she continued as a co-ruler with her son thereafter.

 After Ferdinand's acclamation, Berengaria continued to intervene in state policy, albeit in an indirect manner.
 Well into her son's reign, contemporary authors wrote that she still wielded authority over him.
 One example was how she arranged the marriage of her son with Elizabeth (Beatrice), daughter of Duke Philip of Swabia and granddaughter of two emperors: Frederick Barbarossa and Isaac II Angelos of Byzantium.
 The wedding took place on 30 November 1219 at Burgos.
 Another instance in which Berengaria's mediation stood out developed in 1218 when the scheming Lara family, still headed by former regent Álvaro Núñez de Lara, conspired to have Alfonso IX, King of León and King Ferdinand's father, invade Castile to seize his son's throne.
 However, the capture of Count Lara facilitated the intervention of Berengaria, who got father and son to sign the Pact of Toro on 26 August 1218, putting an end to confrontations between Castile and León.